Intonovi/mendix-vuejs-widget-boilerplate/README.md

 After that's done you should now have, in your build folder, widget.mpk file.
 You can rename this to whatever you feel like naming it, but recommended way is to rename it to HelloWorld.mpk, or whatever the name you'll assign to your widget.

 # Tests
-You have a full-fledged Mendix app that comes with the boilerplate inside the "./mendix" folder.
-Run the app (convert in place, of course) and you're going to have a very, very basic test environment for your widget.
+You have a Mendix app that comes with the boilerplate inside the "./mendix" folder.
+Run the app (doubleclick the MPR file, convert in place, of course) and you're going to have a very, very basic test environment for your widget.
 Run locally and see your new widget in action!

+#### NOTE: Every time you run `npm run build` to build your widget, you need to re-run/refresh the Mendix so that you reflect the changes in code.
+Webpack will copy the widget to the "./mendix" folder, so you just have to click that button.

-# Original:
+# Credits:
 I wish to thank the @Finaps for amazing React boilerplate, which we've used as a "starting point" for the VueJS widget boilerplate.
-Should you want to go with the React, please check this boilerplate out:
+Should you want to go with the React as your frontend framework of choice for your widget, please check this boilerplate out:

 https://github.com/Finaps/boilerplate-mendix-react-widget